afsalii/Speech-Analysis-Slutter-detection/README.md

-#Approach
+Speech Analysis: Pause & Repetition Detection

-This system uses a digital signal processing (DSP) pipeline combined with Natural Language Processing (NLP) to analyze speech patterns.
+Project Overview:

-#Features Used
+This project is a Python-based speech analysis system designed to detect disfluencies in audio files.
+Specifically, it identifies silent regions (pauses) and repeated speech patterns (stutters) using a combination of digital signal processing (DSP) and Natural Language Processing (NLP).

-RMS Energy: Used for Pause Detection.
-Root Mean Square energy allows the system to identify segments where signal power drops below a calibrated silence threshold.
+Key Features: